sdc224/formatted-linting/README.md

 - `--ext` specifies an extension that should be checked by the linter,
 - `--conf` is a path to a client's .eslintrc.* file.

-Youn cab specify as much `--dir` or `--ext` values as you like, but it should be only one `--conf` value.
+You can specify as much `--dir` or `--ext` values as you like, but it should be only one `--conf` value.

 If the path to a config file was not specified and there is no `.eslintrc.js` file in the root directory of the client app, the default config file will be used.